MiguelBits/unipeg-stablecoin-hook/README.md

 ### Components

 1. **UNIPEG Token**
-   - ERC-20 token representing UNI PEG.
+   - ERC-20 token representing UNIPEG.
    - Minted and burned via hooks in the Leverage Pool, with supply controlled by collateral and stability mechanisms.

 2. **Treasury**